daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 according to the *actual opportunity cost* of that commodity, not measured with the 'after tax price'.

-***

-\textcolor{gray}{Note: This illustration is a single example; to see that this holds generally, take Public Economics.
+Note...^[This illustration is a single example; to see that this holds generally, take Public Economics.
 There are some interesting and surprising results.
 A caveat: If you *can't* tax one good (e.g., leisure)\
  you *don't* want to tax all other goods equally.\
- In general, you want to tax goods that distort behaviour less overall.}
+ In general, you want to tax goods that distort behaviour less overall.]

 ***

 **Read on your own, know:**

-The potential inefficiency of in-kind programmes and subsidies (App 3.3)
+The potential inefficiency of in-kind programmes and subsidies (App 3.3)^[In the UK, the 'welfare wall' is usually referred to as the 'benefits trap' or 'unemployment trap'.
+This is something successive governments have tried to remedy, recently, with the 'Universal Credit'.]

-- Consider the *benefits* of in-kind programmes rather than cash transfers.
+\textcolor{blue}{Potential 'expansive' exam question: Consider the *benefits* of in-kind programmes rather than cash transfers.}

-\textcolor{gray}{Note: In the UK, the 'welfare wall' is usually referred to as the 'benefits trap' or 'unemployment trap'.
-This is something successive governments have tried to remedy, recently.with the 'Universal Credit'}

 [comment]: <> (101BB)

 I've added some supplementary powerpoint slides on taxation to the VLE

 Supplementary slides on taxation - powerpoint on VLE